Flank/flank/docs/index.md

   ## The type of iOS test to run.
 TYPE must be one of: xctest, game-loop.
 Default: xctest
   # type: xctest

+  ## The path to the application archive (.ipa file) for game-loop testing.
+  ## The path may be in the local filesystem or in Google Cloud Storage using gs:// notation.
+  ## This flag is only valid when --type=game-loop is also set
+  # app:
+  #  - gs://bucket/additional.ipa OR path/to/local/ipa/file.ipa

 flank:
   # -- FlankYml --